Mordziarz/TrichofindR/README.md

 # BLAST against TrichofindR database

-The trichoderma_blast()﻿

-function allows you to perform a BLAST search against a reference database defined in TrichofindR (the reference_sequences argument).
+The trichoderma_blast() function allows you to perform a BLAST search against a reference database defined in TrichofindR (the reference_sequences argument).
 Currently, the following reference databases are available:

 1. ITS (ITS_reference_sequences)